voxel51/fiftyone/docs/source/getting_started/install.rst

    pip uninstall fiftyone fiftyone-brain fiftyone-db voxel51-eta

-If you installed the optional desktop App via `pip install fiftyone[desktop]` or separately with `pip install fiftyone-desktop`, you should uninstall that, as well.
+If you installed the optional desktop App, you can uninstall that via:

 .. code-block:: shell